 Identity Verification in the Healthcare Industry

 With technological advancements, the healthcare industry is increasing rapidly all across the globe.
-However, it’s also true that these advancements have brought numerous threats to the industry.
-Two of the major among them are identity theft and data breaches.
+However, it’s also true that these technologies have brought new threats to the industry.
+We explore how identity verification helps.

-Identity verification in the healthcare sector helps prevent identity theft by ensuring that patients’ identities are accurately verified before accessing sensitive medical records or receiving healthcare services, thus reducing the risk of unauthorized individuals impersonating patients and gaining unauthorized access to personal health information.
+Identity verification in the healthcare sector helps prevent identity theft by ensuring that patients’ identities are accurately verified before accessing sensitive medical records or receiving healthcare services.
+This way, new Know Your Customer (KYC) and Know Your Patient (KYP) measures can reduce the risk of unauthorized individuals impersonating patients and gaining access to personal information.

-This helps maintain data confidentiality and protects patients from potential fraud or misuse of their medical records.
-So, without further ado, let’s find out how online identity verification can help healthcare officials to provide better and more secure healthcare services.
+Without further ado, let’s find out how online identity verification can help healthcare officials provide better and more secure healthcare services.

 The history of healthcare is as old as human history.
 However, the methods of treating illnesses have been different in different periods.
 In ancient times, home remedy was a popular way to cure various diseases using certain spices and vegetables.
 However, actual medicinal professionalization started in the 18th century.